 - 1. Eight creative thinking tips you can try any time.
 Schedule creative free time, Set a timer, Think quantity over quality, Become an "Idea Machine," Switch up your routine, Look at something familiar through a new lens, Read more often, and Freewrite more often. - 2.
 Commands for being creative.
 Get stupid!
 Want the box.
 Can the critic. - 3.
+The SCAMPER technique for brainstorming is based very simply on the idea that what is new is actually a modification of existing old things around us - 4.
 Benefits of doing creativity exercises.
-Improved flexible thinking, Discovery of multidimensional ideas, Embracing work challenges, Seeing new concepts, and Improved teamwork. - 4.
-Team creativity is based on having open debates, and a free flow of ideas. - 5.
+Improved flexible thinking, Discovery of multidimensional ideas, Embracing work challenges, Seeing new concepts, and Improved teamwork. - 5.
+Team creativity is based on having open debates, and a free flow of ideas. - 6.
 Enhancing creativity and collaboration in teams.
 Collaboration works best when team members have complementary skill sets required to complete the project.
 Engaging in purposeful conversations and the ability to resolve conflicts are essential ingredients for collaboration.
 Open communication must be there.
 Facilitate diverse ways of working.
-Establish ground rules for working together. - 6.
+Establish ground rules for working together. - 7.
 Threats to team creativity.
-Social loafing, Conformity, Production blocking, and Performance matching. - 7.
+Social loafing, Conformity, Production blocking, and Performance matching. - 8.
 Team ideation session: Graphing the process.
 When given a problem to solve in a specific amount of time what happens in our thinking process?
 If we graphed this ideation process we would see a graph that at first has many ideas, but after a short period of time the group feels they have exhausted all the good ideas, and the ideas stall.
 What happens next, is that someone offers a different, silly, or absurd idea, then more ideas come from that idea and the tide has turned.
 The best ideas often come after this turn in the graph.
-This is known as the shape of ideation because it consistently reveals itself this way.22 - 8.
+This is known as the shape of ideation because it consistently reveals itself this way.22 - 9.
 Barriers to creativity.
-Functional, structural, and relational fixedness; self-censorship; micro-management; overthinking; concerns about image; lack of time; lack of sleep; criticism; rules, policies, and procedures; fear of rejection; stress; lack of motivation; and lack of organizational or managerial support. - 9.
-Importance of Creativity and Innovation to Business. - Innovation helps organizations grow. - Innovation keeps organizations relevant.
+Functional, structural, and relational fixedness; self-censorship; micro-management; overthinking; concerns about image; lack of time; lack of sleep; criticism; rules, policies, and procedures; fear of rejection; stress; lack of motivation; and lack of organizational or managerial support. - 10.
+Importance of Creativity and Innovation to Business.

-- Innovation helps organizations differentiate themselves. - Innovation increases productivity in the workplace by sparking excitement and feelings of purpose in employees. - Innovation improves a team's problem-solving skills by challenging the team to dive deeper and develop novel solutions. - Innovation helps organizations position themselves as innovators in the marketplace. - Innovation helps organizations generate more growth and profits. - Innovation helps organizations reduce expenses. - Innovation helps organizations attract employees, investors, partners, and contractors. - Innovation helps organizations gain a competitive advantage.
+- Innovation helps organizations grow. - Innovation keeps organizations relevant. - Innovation helps organizations differentiate themselves. - Innovation increases productivity in the workplace by sparking excitement and feelings of purpose in employees. - Innovation improves a team's problem-solving skills by challenging the team to dive deeper and develop novel solutions. - Innovation helps organizations position themselves as innovators in the marketplace. - Innovation helps organizations generate more growth and profits. - Innovation helps organizations reduce expenses. - Innovation helps organizations attract employees, investors, partners, and contractors. - Innovation helps organizations gain a competitive advantage.